 Colin Brumley grew up in Duxbury, MA, a seaside suburb of Boston.
 As an active member of his high school wind and jazz ensembles, he performed at both Carnegie and Symphony Halls, sparking his affection for classical music.
 He holds a Bachelor of Arts in Music History and Analysis and a Minor in Saxophone Performance from Northeastern University.
 At Northeastern, he hosted a weekly radio show called The Pöwer Höur, exploring music ranging from classical to heavy metal.
 Before professionally entering the world of radio, Colin worked in music licensing, in organizations in Los Angeles, Seattle, and Wall Street.
 Outside of work, he enjoys his role as guitarist and songwriter for his heavy metal band, which is signed to his own label.
 Other than music, his interests include cooking, writing, and the New England Patriots.

 Kendall Todd grew up in San Diego, California, and is asked every day why she left.
 She is a graduate of Tufts University with degrees in French and International Relations.
 Her interest in music began at age 7, when she went to a Christmas pops concert and got to hold a violin in an instrument petting zoo; she fell in love, and the rest is history.
 She played in the San Diego Youth Symphony and the Tufts Symphony Orchestra, and especially enjoys being in string quartets.
-Outside of classical music, her hobbies include arguing about politics, binge-listening to history or science podcasts, and trying every locally-owned coffee shop in the Greater Boston Area.
-At WCRB, she does a little bit of everything, from behind-the-scenes tasks to filling in for current hosts.
+Outside of classical music, her hobbies include arguing about politics, binge-listening to nerdy podcasts, and trying every locally-owned coffee shop in the Greater Boston Area.
+At WCRB, she does a little bit of everything, from social media to broadcast production.

 Rani Schloss was first heard on the radio when she was 11 years old and called her local oldies station (Oldies 100.3 in Washington, D.C.) to complain about Christmas music.
 They put her call on the air, and she was mortified.
 Since then, she has taken a more behind-the-scenes approach to radio.
 While studying Music Composition and Education Studies at Brandeis University, she produced and hosted two radio shows, was bit by "the radio bug," and interned at WCRB for a year.
-As Programming Manager, she now runs the day-to-day operations of the station, including overseeing on-air programming, managing social media accounts, training new air staff, and serving as liaison between the engineering and on-air staffs to minimize "technical difficulties."
+As Programming Manager, she now runs the day-to-day operations of the station, including overseeing on-air programming, managing the station's digital presence, training new staff, and serving as liaison between the engineering and on-air staffs to minimize "technical difficulties."